Visit Elizabeth Farm

 Sydney Living Museums offers tailored vacation care programs at a number of our properties, including Elizabeth Farm.
 Find out more about what’s available for vacation care groups at Elizabeth Farm.

 Elizabeth Farm house is a one-storey building but there are some single steps and uneven surfaces.
-There is wheelchair access to all areas except the kitchen and cellar.
+There is access for people with wheelchairs to all areas except the kitchen and cellar.
 There is a drop-off point in the bus parking area for visitors with limited mobility.

 We are always happy to try and accommodate individual visitors with specific needs into our regular guided tours, but we are best able to do that if you call ahead to let us know about any particular requirements you have.
 For groups with specific needs, we can develop customised tours to support those needs.
 Please call ahead to arrange on +61 2 9635 9488.